Fall in love with problems.

 - Learn to love your problems and embrace them as opportunities to improve

-- Have a process for defining and solving problem
+- Have a process for defining and solving problems

 - Don’t hold problem solving meetings

-- Facilitate collaboration between team to solve problems quickly
+- Facilitate collaboration between teams to solve problems quickly

 How does your organisation deal with problems?